jslapp3/willie-nelson-project/README.md

 # willie-nelson-project
-Textual and Spatial Analyses of my idol
+Textual and Spatial Analyses of the Big Bill